teggno/earfed/storageNotes.md

 - rss: { url } -> xml cached
 - apple: { collectionId } -> json cached
 - spotify: { whateverId } -> json cached

+## IDs

+Using uuids makes synchronizing between different devices difficult.
+For example if device A puts episode E1 on the playlist while offline and device B does the same while offline too, and then they are synchronized to the cloud, the uuids generated on each device for the same episode are different.
+So the data must be synchronized using some other key (e.g. the episode's guid if it's an rss episode).
+So we just use this key as the key in earfed even though that has other issues.

+But what if a system gives up it's structure entirely.
+For example apple podcasts doesn't have a collectionid any more but something different?
+So, key = (provider, id_as_of_provider)